 IN THIS ISSUE

+We welcome a new decade by celebrating the projects, awards and events you all made possible.
 For the past ten years, our journey through Lean Six Sigma has totaled almost $9 million in cost savings.
 As an agency, we have completed 211 Lean Six Sigma events and over 400 people trained in Lean Six Sigma programs.
 Using these processes, we constantly work to improve emergency response, enhance workplace safety and leverage technology, ultimately helping to raise the level of living for everyone in our community.

 Jeff Pratt, Public Works Agency Director